GMAT Online Whiteboard: How to Effectively Prepare for Online GMAT

 We found it!
-Literally “Canvas” is an open-source that will help you prepare to use the GMAT online whiteboard.
+Literally “Canvas” is an open-source that will help you prepare to use the online whiteboard easily on the exam day.

 P.S.
 This online whiteboard has all the tools that you will find on the GMAT online whiteboard.

-You can also use the GMAT online whiteboard provided on the mba.com website if you’d prefer that.
+You can also use the whiteboard provided on the mba.com website if you’d prefer that.

 Now, don’t let the online whiteboard make you feel overwhelmed.
 We are here to guide you on how to use it.

-In fact, in the video given below, we will be showing you how to specifically make use of the GMAT online whiteboard in each GMAT online exam section.
+In fact, in the video given below, we will be showing you how to specifically make use of the whiteboard in each GMAT online exam section.

 Now here’s a suggestion: Use the online whiteboard as you prepare for the GMAT from home now

 so that you can easily use it when you take the GMAT online exam.